Deployment & Cloud Manager

 - Environment-specific config -- run modes, environment variables

-- Monitoring -- logs, tailing, custom logging
+- Monitoring -- logs, tailing

 - Production checklist -- what to verify before going live